superseriousbusiness/gotosocial/README.md

 Work began on the project around February 2021, and the project is still in prerelease.

-At this point, GoToSocial is already deployable and very useable, and it federates cleanly with other Fediverse servers.
+At this point, GoToSocial is already deployable and very useable, and it federates cleanly with most other Fediverse servers.

 For a detailed view on what's implemented and what's not, and progress made towards a first v0.1.0 (beta) release, see [here](./PROGRESS.md).